[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 • Cross-region and cross-account deployment

-Differences between Terraform and CloudFormation
+Differences between Terraform and AWS CloudFormation

-1) Code Syntax
+1) Code syntax

 The syntax between Terraform and CloudFormation is probably the most apparent major differentiator, as many users are already familiar with writing YAML and JSON-based templates compared to Terraform’s HCL syntax.